First Feature of His Religion

 - If applied to a man, the name "desire of women" suggests that he is the object of their carnal affection.
 Scripture would not give Christ a name with unseemly connotations.

 - The context.
 The angelic messenger has just predicted that the Antichrist will speak marvelous things against the God of gods (verse 36).
 As we argued, he was alluding to the tragedy in the Garden, where Satan used the same lies to corrupt Eve.
-He succeeded by exploiting woman’s desire to be godlike in her knowledge of good and evil.
+He succeeded by exploiting the woman’s desire to be godlike in her knowledge of good and evil.
 Although the result was downfall of the human race, that desire has never been extinguished.
 The fire of self-worship still burns in the hearts of all women who refuse to worship the true God.

 Yet while recognizing the pride of women, we should not minimize the pride of men.
 The male heart is also prone to divine aspirations.
 After all, the future pretender to supreme deity will be a man, not a woman.
 But the Book of Daniel is concerned not to leave the wrong impression.
 To avoid suggesting that men are worse than women, the book adds a little reminder that apart from the grace of God, every woman is also an incorrigible egotist with a lurking desire to take over command of the universe.

 - Modern reality.
 In recent times, the desire of women to be gods has resurfaced in an especially pronounced form: the drive for so-called women’s liberation.
 At issue between feminists and Christians is not whether women are equal to men.
-The Bible says that in Christ "there is neither male nor female" (Galatians 3:28).
+The Bible says that in Christ "there is neither male nor female" (Gal.
+3:28).
 At issue rather is whether a woman ought to be like a man, whether she should be seeking to exchange a woman’s God-ordained role in the home and church for a man’s role.